 The Aughton & Ormskirk U3A has been organising Short Courses for its members over many years.
 These courses can be anything from three to ten or more sessions and have in the past covered a diverse range of subjects such as chemistry, egyptology, astronomy, geology, poetry, painting, stained glass, meditation, ballroom dancing.
-See Short Courses in 2016 for past examples.
+See Short Courses in 2016 for some past examples.